ContractorSanyo Construction Corporation

 Architectural Area189.15 m2

-From the architect.
+Text description provided by the architects.
 The structure consists of double skin system of the main frame and a surface of aluminum panels.
 To reduce the amount of radiant heat in summer, west and south sides are designed without openings and the width of space in the double skin of walls and roof on west and south are wider.
 This system controls the circulation of warm air so that it rises through the inside of double skin and extracted through louvers.

 What we express here is a non-segmented form, in which the parts blend seamlessly with the whole by changing dimensions and angles parametrically for the same material.
 The external aluminum panes covering the volume vary to the louvers according to changes in size and gradual fragmentation.
 The angles, widths and lengths of panels are adjusted and louver aperture rations are determined according to the location of each room opening, loft opening, flue window and ventilation and air-conditioning outlets.